cabal-club/cable/readme.md

 Post A by mentioning Post A's hash, Post B has a higher causal value than Post A (relative to each other).
 This would be true even if Post B linked to Post A by means of intermediary Posts C and D.

-The term **latest** is taken to refer to the post with the greatest sort value using this ordering algorithm.

 ##### 5.1.5.1 Rationale
 Using a timestamp alone, an ascending sort comparison function might look like